ryjen/the-fatherless/script-outline.md

 **Location:** Sael’s camp

+* the cult has dispatched correspondence with neighboring cities.
 * Kings visit to honor Sael; Aurelianians see it as spectacle.
+* Ruling elite see it as an insult

 **Visuals:** Camels, ornate gifts, whispers of Aurelian elite.
 **Symbolism:** Moral recognition challenges political power.